-- Right to erasure and how to comply.
-Under Article 17 of the GDPR individuals have the right to have personal data erased.
+- Right to rectification. - Under Article 16 of the UK GDPR individuals have the right to have inaccurate personal data rectified.
+An individual may also be able to have incomplete personal data completed although this will depend on the purposes for the processing.
+This may involve providing a supplementary statement to the incomplete data. - Right to erasure and how to comply.
+Under Article 17 of the UK GDPR individuals have the right to have personal data erased.
 This is also known as the 'right to be forgotten'.
-The right is not absolute and only applies in certain circumstances. - Right to data portability The right to data portability gives individuals the right to receive personal data they have provided to a controller in a structured, commonly used and machine readable format.
-It also gives them the right to request that a controller transmits this data directly to another controller. - Right to object Article 21 of the GDPR gives individuals the right to object to the processing of their personal data.
-This effectively allows individuals to ask you to stop processing their personal data.

-The right to object only applies in certain circumstances.
+The right is not absolute and only applies in certain circumstances. - Right to data portability - The right to data portability gives individuals the right to receive personal data they have provided to a controller in a structured, commonly used and machine readable format.
+It also gives them the right to request that a controller transmits this data directly to another controller. - Right to object - Article 21 of the UK GDPR gives individuals the right to object to the processing of their personal data.
+This effectively allows individuals to ask you to stop processing their personal data. - The right to object only applies in certain circumstances.
 Whether it applies depends on the purposes and lawful basis for processing. - Right in relation to and right to restrict automated profiling or decision making.
-The GDPR has provisions on automated individual decision-making (making a decision solely by automated means without any human involvement) and profiling (automated processing of personal data to evaluate certain things about an individual).
+The UK GDPR has provisions on automated individual decision-making (making a decision solely by automated means without any human involvement) and profiling (automated processing of personal data to evaluate certain things about an individual).
 Profiling can be part of an automated decision-making process.
-The GDPR applies to all automated individual decision-making and profiling.
-Article 22 of the GDPR has additional rules to protect individuals if you are carrying out solely automated decision-making that has legal or similarly significant effects on them.
+The UK GDPR applies to all automated individual decision-making and profiling.
+Article 22 of the UK GDPR has additional rules to protect individuals if you are carrying out solely automated decision-making that has legal or similarly significant effects on them.